Video analysis of human interaction

 Previous research

 Based on detailed analyses of video recordings of a range of situations – where people speak French, Swedish or English – I have identified a number of everyday and professional ways of accomplishing particular actions, and showed their practical relevance in different activities.
-How people close down conversational sequences, theatre goers laugh together, television production crews live-edit studio interviews, and learn to drive in driving schools are some of the things that I have so far studied.
+How people close down conversational sequences, theatre goers laugh together, television production crews live-edit studio interviews, and learning to drive in driving schools are some of the things that I have so far studied.

 Teaching